-The solitaire card game is mobile ready, playable with your smartphone, with this link and the desktop version right here.
-But wait, any of those links will redirect you depending the device you are using.
+The solitaire card game is mobile-ready, playable with your smartphone, with this link and the desktop version right here.
+But wait, any of those links will redirect you depending on the device you are using.

 Once you are on the Free Solitaire Card Game the site automatically sets the deal on the table, in case you don’t like the card combinations, you have the option to start the game new to match your own preferences.
 Once the game starts all you have to do is point, drag, and click, using simple mouse controls.

 The game itself is a test of your patience!
-One would imagine spend long minutes finding out how to win the game.
+One would imagine spending long minutes finding out how to win the game.
 Best of luck to the rest of us.

-Mouse over the left menu, turn off the sound and adjust settings.
+Mouse over the left menu, turn off the sound and adjust the settings.

 They also have other games worth trying out too, check it out below: